a-b-street/docs/book/src/dev/README.md

 external crates, other crates in the project, the current crate, then finally any module declarations.

+We also use <https://github.com/rust-lang/rust-clippy> to adhere to more Rust best practices.
+No need to run it for every commit, and sometimes we'll disable a warning.
+If in doubt, just ask on a PR.

 See the [testing strategy](testing.md) page.

 ## Error handling